Institute for Clinical and Economic Review

 The Institute for Clinical and Economic Review (ICER) is a Boston-based independent nonprofit organization that seeks to place a value on medical care by providing comprehensive clinical and cost-effectiveness analyses of treatments, tests, and procedures.

-It was founded in about 2005 by physician-researcher Steven D. Pearson, MD, MSc, FRCP.
+ICER was founded in about 2005 by physician-researcher Steven D. Pearson.
 Until 2014 it concentrated on assessing health care costs (rather than evaluating drugs).
-It evaluates the cost effectiveness of drugs in a similar way to the UK's NICE, and has come under some criticism from the drug industry.
-ICER has placed a monetary value on a number of prescription drugs since 2014.
-Those evaluations have been used by insurers to justify which drugs are approved or denied.
+It evaluates the cost-effectiveness of drugs in a similar way to the UK's NICE, and has come under some criticism from the drug industry.
+ICER has placed a monetary value on several prescription drugs since 2014.
+Insurers have used those evaluations to justify which drugs are approved or denied.
 The institution is funded by Arnold Ventures LLC (formerly the Laura and John Arnold Foundation), drug makers, insurers, and government grants.

 Threshold cost criteria

 ICER uses a “value assessment framework” to decide prices for select medical treatments.
 The framework was last adjusted in 2020.
 ICER’s framework considers total spending on medical treatments as well as the type of patient who will receive the treatment.

 To find total spending, ICER estimates the amount of money available to be spent annually on new drugs and then divides that amount by the number of expected US Food and Drug Administration approvals to set an affordability benchmark.

 To determine patient value, ICER uses quality-adjusted life year (QALY) to determine how much a drug can improve the quality of the patient’s life.
 QALYs determine how much a treatment can improve a patient’s life while subtracting value for any negative side effects.
 ICER also uses the Equal Value of Life Years Gained (evLYG) to determine if treatment adds years to the patient’s life.

 ICER's affordability calculations adjust for drugs targeting prevalent diseases and/or those presenting a significant clinical benefit by setting the threshold at double the available funds divided by the expected number of new drugs (approved by FDA).

-After discussions in 2016 ICER determined the value of one quality-adjusted life year threshold to be $150,000.
+Since 2016, ICER has valued one quality-adjusted life year as worth $150,000.